-As parkrun continues to rapidly expand, the costs associated with supporting events, safely and consistently, and at no cost to participants, inevitably increases.

-Whilst the trustees support a lean, low cost approach to increasing scale, it has been important to develop strategies around raising revenue and ensuring that there is a continuing diversification within this strategy that limits risk to parkrun.
+parkrun continues to rapidly expand and therefore the costs associated with supporting events, safely and consistently, and at no cost to participants, inevitably increase rapidly too.
+Whilst the trustees support a lean, low cost approach to increasing scale, it has been important to continue to develop strategies around raising revenue to ensure that there is a continuing diversification within this strategy that limits risk to parkrun.

-Over 80% of parkrun Global's revenue is generated in the UK, which is to be expected when market maturity and size are compared against other subsidiary markets.

-parkrun generates funds in the UK from 3 main revenue streams.
+In the financial year, over 80% of parkrun Global's revenue is generated in the UK, which is to be expected when market maturity and size are compared against other subsidiary markets. parkrun generates funds in the UK from 3 main revenue streams.

-1 Sponsorship

-Historically this has been the main revenue stream, and in 2018 accounted for almost 50% of revenue. parkrun partners with commercial organisations to promote their products to the parkrun audience, through digital marketing and a very small amount of branding at parkrun events.

-The trustees are delighted to see sponsorship income increase 27% to just under £1.5M in 2018.

-2 Grant Funding

-parkrun works with organisations to further health and participation objectives and receives grant funding to support these activities.
-During the financial year, parkrun worked with The Department of Health, London Marathon Charitable Trust and Sport England on specific projects.
-The trustees welcome the award of a £3M grant from Sport England (2018-2021) during the year to help fund projects designed to increase both female participation and to increase physical activity in areas of high social deprivation.

-3 Self Generated Commercial Income (Retail)

-More recently the trustees have identified the need for diversification of revenue streams and have supported the development and growth of retail revenue.
+- Sponsorship Historically this has been the main revenue stream, and in 2019 accounted for around 44% of revenue, down from around 50% in 2018, demonstrating a reducing reliance on one single revenue stream. parkrun partners with commercial organisations to promote their products to the parkrun audience, through digital marketing and a very small amount of branding at parkrun events.
+Despite the decrease in the proportion of revenue raised by sponsors, the trustees are delighted to see sponsorship income increase 26% to just under £1.9M in 2019. - 2 Grant Funding parkrun works with organisations to further health and participation objectives and receives grant funding to support these activities.
+During the financial year, parkrun worked with London Marathon Charitable Trust and Sport England on specific projects.
+In 2018 parkrun was awarded a £3M grant from Sport England (2018-2021) to help fund projects designed to increase both female participation and to increase physical activity in areas of high social deprivation. - Self Generated Commercial Income (Retail) More recently the trustees have identified the need for diversification of revenue streams and have supported the development and growth of retail revenue.
 The trustees believe that the growth of this revenue stream offers the greatest level of protection for parkrun as it strives for sustainability and to deliver on the commitment of being free, for everyone forever.

-The trustees have set a long term target of generating over 50% of overhead costs from retail income and are delighted with the progress made towards this goal in 2018, both in terms of the 82% growth in profit from retail turnover to £475,000 and also with the launch of 'Contra', a new ethical and inclusive exercise clothing brand.
+The trustees have set a long term target of generating over 50% of overhead costs from retail income and are delighted with the progress made towards this goal in 2019 which saw a 32% growth in profit from retail turnover to £600,000.
+2019 also saw the first full year of trading of 'Contra', a new ethical and inclusive exercise clothing brand which generated profit of over £60,000 to support parkrun activities.
 The trustees see the long term development and growth of 'Contra' as a critical component of future sustainability.

-To date, charitable fundraising has been limited to individual, local, parkrun events, raising funds for maintenance costs and expenses, the funds raised are restricted for exclusive use by each individual event and have had limited impact on supporting the ongoing costs required to sustain parkrun Global Ltd.
+Prior to 2019, charitable fundraising has been limited to individual, local, parkrun events, raising funds for maintenance costs and expenses, the funds raised are restricted for exclusive use by each individual event and have had limited impact on supporting the ongoing costs required to sustain parkrun Global Ltd.

-The trustees are pleased that the development of a new digital donations platform will launch in 2019, allowing participants, should they choose, to pledge regular monthly donations to support the central overheads and costs that maintain the broader parkrun infrastructure and systems. parkrun Global Ltd is not currently registered with the Fundraising regulator but the trustees are taking professional advice in relation to this matter.
-In the year, parkrun Global Ltd received no complaints is relation to fundraising (2018: none).
+2019 saw the launch of a new digital donations platform, allowing participants, should they choose, to pledge regular monthly donations to support the central overheads and costs that maintain the broader parkrun infrastructure and systems.
+The trustees are delighted that almost £250,000 was donated to parkrun in 2019 via this platform.

+parkrun Global Ltd is not currently registered with the Fundraising regulator but the trustees are taking professional advice in relation to this matter.
+In the year, parkrun Global Ltd received no complaints is relation to fundraising (2019: none).